Crispy Orange Chicken

 Orange Sauce:

-• To the same pan add orange juice, white and brown sugar, rice vinegar, soy sauce, ginger, garlic, and red chili flakes.
-Heat for 3 minutes over medium heat.
+• Wipe the pan clean and add orange juice, white and brown sugar, rice vinegar, soy sauce, ginger, garlic, and red chili flakes.
+Heat for three minutes over medium heat.

-• In a small bowl, whisk 1 tablespoon of cornstarch with 2 tablespoons of water to form a paste.
+• In a small bowl, whisk one tablespoon of cornstarch with two tablespoons of water to form a paste.

-• Add the paste to orange sauce and whisk together.
-Continue to cook for 5 minutes, until the mixture begins to thicken.
+• Add the slurry to the orange sauce and whisk together.
+Continue cooking for 3-5 minutes or until the mixture begins to thicken.

 • Once the sauce is thickened, reduce the flame to low and stir in orange zest.

-• Add chicken back to the pan and toss with orange sauce.
+• Add the chicken back to the pan and toss it with the orange sauce.
 You may reserve some of the sauce to drizzle on rice.

-• Serve it over white rice with a sprinkling of green onions and orange zest.
+• Serve it over white rice, sprinkled with green onions and orange zest.

 Video